hirsch88/generator-hirsch/README.md

 - `yo hirsch:service myService`

+	Adds a new service to the chosen module of your project and also some karma tesjs

+- `yo hirsch:factory myService`

-	Adds a new service to the chosen module of your project and also some karma tests
+  Adds a new service to the chosen module of your project and also some karma tesjs

 - `yo hirsch:filter myFilter`

-	Adds a new filter to the chosen module of your project and also some karma tests
+	Adds a new filter to the chosen module of your project and also some karma tesjs

 - `yo hirsch:directive myDirective`

-	Adds a new directive to the chosen module of your project and also some karma tests
+	Adds a new directive to the chosen module of your project and also some karma tesjs

+# Task Runner
+## Building
+- `gulp`

+  Injecjs all JS files into your index.html, generates a css from your less and start a watcher for further changes to restart the process

+- `gulp help` or `gulp list`

+  Lisjs all tasks

+- `gulp build`

+  Injecjs all JS files into your index.html and generates a css from your less

+- `gulp style`

+  Generates a css from your less

+- `gulp jshint`

+  Checks code quality

+- `gulp dist`

+  This generates a minified app

+## Servers (default)
+- `gulp serve`

+  Opens the browser(localhost:3000) with your app and refreshes it when your source code has been modified

+- `gulp serve-dist`

+  Opens the browser(localhost:3001) and presents the application of the dist folder

+## Testing
+- `gulp test`

+  Runs all your karma tesjs

+- `gulp test:unit`

+  Runs all your unit karma tesjs

+- `gulp test:midway`

+  Runs all your midway karma tesjs

 # Styleguide
 I use this style guide for my apps:
 [johnpapa/angular-styleguide](https://github.com/johnpapa/angular-styleguide)

-# App
-## App Structure
+# App Structure
 ```
 projectRoot/
    |